01-edu/public/subjects/ascii-art/reverse/README.md

 ### Objectives

-You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/) as in the first subject.
+You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/) as in the first subject but this time the process will be reversed. desrever fo dnik siht toN

-- Ascii-reverse consists on reversing the process, converting the graphic representation into a text.
-- You will have to create a text file containing a graphic representation of a random `string`.
+Ascii-reverse consists on reversing the process, converting the graphic representation into a text.
+You will have to create a text file containing a graphic representation of a random `string` given as an argument.

-- The argument will be a **flag**, `--reverse=<fileName>`, in which `--reverse` is the flag and `<fileName>` is the file name.
-- The program must print this `string` in **normal text**.
+The argument will be a **flag**, `--reverse=<fileName>`, in which `--reverse` is the flag and `<fileName>` is the file name.
+The program must then print this `string` in **normal text**.

-This project will help you learn about :

-- The Go file system(**fs**) API.
-- Ways to receive data.
-- Ways to output data.
-- Manipulation of strings.
-- Manipulation of structures.

 ### Instructions